Food safety guidelines for Airbnb Experiences

-For Airbnb Experiences that include food preparation, hosts are required to follow guidelines based on the Pan American Health Organization’s Five Keys to Safer Food Program.
-Many places also have laws regulating food safety, and it’s every host’s responsibility to learn about local laws that affect their experience.
+For Airbnb Experiences that include food preparation, Hosts are required to follow guidelines based on the Pan American Health Organization’s 5 Keys to Safer Food Program.

 Keep things clean

 While most microorganisms don’t cause disease, dangerous microorganisms are widely found in soil, water, animals, and people.
-These can be carried on hands, cloths used for wiping surfaces or cleaning, utensils, and especially cutting boards.
-The slightest contact can transfer dangerous microorganisms to food and cause foodborne disease.
+These can be carried on hands, cleaning cloths, utensils, and especially cutting boards.

 - Wash your hands before handling food and often during food preparation

 - Wash your hands after going to the toilet